Floriana: Government

-Lodging and entertainment

-Floriana is home to the Hotel Phoenicia, one of the oldest and most prestigious hotels on Malta, as well as the 5 star luxury Hotel; and the Grand Hotel Excelsior.

-Today it holds a huge number of boutique hotels.
+Festival

 The annual Isle of MTV music festival has been held in Floriana since 2007.

+Floriana is home to the Hotel Phoenicia and Hotel Excelsior, as well as other places to stay, including boutique hotels.

 Maltese Carnival

 Floriana is the scene of the Maltese Carnival, held in St. Anne's Street in February leading up to Lent.

 Climate

 Floriana features a Mediterranean climate with warm, dry summers and mild, wet winters.
 Floriana experiences a lack of precipitation during the summer months and heavier precipitation during the winter months.
 Winter temperatures are moderated by the city’s proximity to the sea.
 As a result, Floriana enjoys mild winters, however windy in some areas.
 The official climate recording station in Malta is at Luqa Airport, which is a few miles inland from Floriana.
 Average high temperatures range from around 16 °C in January to about 32 °C in August, while average low temperatures range from around 10 °C in January to 23 °C in August.
 The Köppen Climate Classification subtype for this climate is "Csa" (Mediterranean Climate).